Getting Started

 Incremental indexing

 Each file's SHA-256 hash is stored.
 On subsequent runs, only files whose hash changed are reparsed.
-A 1000-file project typically reindexes in under 2 seconds when little has changed.
+When little has changed, incremental reindexes are typically much faster than a full parse.

 Force a full reindex